31 days. 31 years. 5 movies per year!

 Abel Ferrara’s monochrome masterpiece is a deadly serious look at the agony of addiction, which in this case happens to be an addiction to blood.
 Yes, it’s technically a vampire movie, but it isn’t interested in feeding you any reasons for their existence within this universe.
 The Addiction is all about repercussions, torment, and adapting to an impossible situation.
 It might be too arty for some, but I believe it’s worth the effort.

 Perfection.
 Se7en is a visually horrific work of art.
 Crushing your nerves with a relentlessly oppressive atmosphere, while powerfully building to a climax that the film needed and deserved.
-The content of THE BOX is no longer a surprise these days, but the journey towards that moment remains a near flawless triumph.
+The content of THE BOX is no longer a surprise these days, but the journey toward that moment remains a near flawless triumph.

 I’ll be honest, I really like Halloween 6, and the more I watch it the more I fall in love with this frequently discussed instalment.
 It has that all important autumnal magic running through it, an atmosphere that you can’t quite explain, which makes it a perfect movie to watch when you’re in the mood to get excited about October 31st.
 The franchise was ready for a well earned rest by this point, but it was wonderful to see Donald Pleasance own every scene he appeared in one more time, and everyone involved at least seemed to be trying to make something worthwhile.
 I just find it a strangely comforting movie, if that makes any sense?